uwdata/arquero/docs/api/expressions.md

 Of course, one might wish to make different trade-offs.
 Arquero is designed to support common use cases while also being applicable to more complex production setups.
 This goal comes with the cost of more rigid management of functions.
 However, Arquero can be extended with custom variables, functions, and even new table methods or verbs!
 As starting points, see the [params](table#params), [addFunction](extensibility#addFunction), and [addTableMethod](extensibility#addTableMethod) functions to introduce external variables, register new `op` functions, or extend tables with new methods.

-All that being said, not all use cases require portability, safety, etc. Sometimes you just want to call your helper methods without a registration step getting in the way.
-For such cases Arquero provides an escape hatch: use the [`map()` expression helper](/#map) to apply a standard JavaScript function to one or more column values *as-is*, skipping any internal parsing and code generation.
+All that being said, not all use cases require portability, safety, etc. For such cases Arquero provides an escape hatch: use the [`escape()` expression helper](/#escape) to apply a standard JavaScript function *as-is*, skipping any internal parsing and code generation.